nathaliefc1/nathaliefc1/README.md

 ✨  I'm Nathalie Fajardo

-I just finish a Bootcamp at [https://www.corecode.school/](https://www.corecode.school/) - CLOUD NATIVE WEB DEVELOPMENT I have Site Reliability Engineer experience at Eventbrite.com
+I just finish a Bootcamp at [https://www.corecode.school/](https://www.corecode.school/) - CLOUD NATIVE WEB DEVELOPMENT I have Site Reliability Engineer experience at Eventbrite.com and IT business analyst at Devops team in SanneGroup.

 -  👍🏼 I’m open to work